Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 + A short push on the button will reset the instrument, in case a protocol crashes, etc.
 + When the Instrument is running, hold the button for 5 seconds, to restart the instrument.
 Wait for the Action Indicator to start flashing, to confirm the Instrument is booted up again.

-::: tip
+::: tip Tip
-**Tip:** When the rubber port cover is closed, it is easier to push the button.
+When the rubber port cover is closed, it is easier to push the button.
 :::

 ### Micro-USB